 Distribution of the agenda

-How to keep members interested?
+How to keep members interested

-With the exception of new business or anything that didn’t come up until after the agenda was created, the board meeting setting is the end of a process and not the beginning.
+An agenda makes it easier to control the outcome of a meeting, and you can structure and customize it in a way that serves your purpose.
+With the exception of new business or anything that didn’t come up until after the agenda was created, the actual meeting is the end of a process, not the beginning.

 Download our free Meeting Agenda template